EdgeFirstAI/documentation/docs/studio/projects.md

 Project access control allows project resources to be selectively available to different users.

 For more information please visit [Access Control](user/organization.md#roles).

+## Next Steps

+Now that you are familiar with the Project Dashboard, learn more about the [Datasets Dashboard](datasets/index.md) next.